Directives¶

 Define implicit target name that can be referenced by using

-.
+ref.
 For example:.. code-block:: python :caption: this.py :name: this-py print 'Explicit is better than implicit.'

 In order to cross-reference a code-block using either the

-role, it is necessary that both name and caption be defined.
-The argument of name can then be given tonumref
+refor thenumrefrole, it is necessary that both name and caption be defined.
+The argument of name can then be given tonumrefto generate the cross-reference.
+Example:See :numref:`this-py` for an example.

 When using

-, it is possible to generate a cross-reference with only name defined, provided an explicit title is given.
+ref, it is possible to generate a cross-reference with only name defined, provided an explicit title is given.
 Example:See :ref:`this code snippet <this-py>` for an example.

 New in version 1.3.